HyperGAN/HyperGAN/CONTRIBUTING.md

 There are many places where we would love help:

 * Implement a paper.
 There is a huge list of GANs left to implement: https://github.com/GKalliatakis/Delving-deep-into-GANs
 * Create an API example.
-Warning: this is _very_ fun.
+Warning: this can be fun.
 * Contribute a screenshot, _gif_ or video of your trained network.
 * Search for and _share_ good GAN configurations (examples are searchable)
 * Do your own custom research.
-Warning: this is _very_ addictive.
+Warning: this is addictive.

-GANs are so very interesting and we welcome anyone wanting to help explore them.
+GANs are very interesting and we welcome and encourage anyone wanting to explore them.

 ## Requesting a feature